kaby76/AntlrVSIX/README.md

 Supported are colorized tagging, hover, go to def, find all refs, replace, and reformat.
 Beyond the basic LSP commands, the tool supports analysis, refactoring, and conversion.
+__NB: Antlrvsix for Visual Studio 2019 v8.3 will not offer semantic highlighting by default because the [MS LSP client in VS2019](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/) does not support semantic highlighting.
+In fact, it is 3 years behind the protocol.
+In order to support it for VSCode, I had to rewrite the entire [language server protocol library](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/)
+(replacement [here](https://www.nuget.org/packages/LspTypes/))--in a week--in order to bring it up to date.
+MS is too slow.
+If you want semantic highlighting, you can turn on the feature in the Antlrvsix options.
+Or, better, you could edit your grammar file using VSCode with Antlrvsix-vscode or Mike's vscode-antlr extension for VSCode.
+This problem will be addressed in release v8.4 or v9.0.__

 ## Supported grammars and features